 Electrolyte imbalances are closely linked to dehydration, a condition in which the body lacks the water volume to properly perform its various functions.
-Those with BN are at heightened risk for dehydration because water volume can drop so quickly during a purging episode.
+Those with bulimia are at heightened risk for dehydration because water volume can drop so quickly during a purging episode.
 If too much water is purged from the body, it can result in serious medical complications including hypovolemic (low blood volume) shock, seizures and kidney or heart failure.

-- Severe tooth decay: For those who engage in frequent self-induced vomiting behavior, staining and erosion can occur due to excess acid build-up in the mouth area.
+For those who engage in frequent self-induced vomiting behavior, staining and erosion can occur due to excess acid build-up in the mouth area.
 Depending on how long and how frequent this behavior is performed, teeth can erode so severely that chewing and swallowing can become difficult and necessitate the need for dental repair work or even full replacement or dentures.

-Excessive vomiting can also lead to an esophagus rupture (or tear), causing the contents to spill into the chest and lead to serious lung complications.
-Esophageal ruptures can cause severe chest pain, vomit containing blood (hematemesis), nausea, rapid breathing and fever.
+Excessive vomiting can also lead to an esophagus rupture (or tear) causing the contents to spill into the chest and lead to serious lung complications.
+Esophageal ruptures can cause severe chest pain, vomit containing blood (hematemesis), nausea, rapid breathing, and fever.
 This is a medical emergency and must be treated immediately with surgery to repair the tear.

-Another potential complication of frequent, excessive vomiting is acid reflex, which is the result of the gradual weakening of the lower esophageal sphincter (LES).
+Another potential complication of frequent, excessive vomiting is acid reflux, which is the result of the gradual weakening of the lower esophageal sphincter (LES).
 When functioning properly, the LES opens to allow food/fluids to pass from the esophagus to the stomach and closes to prevent stomach contents from flowing backward.
 Frequent vomiting can cause the LES to lose muscle tone, which prevents it from closing properly.
-Failure to close properly allows for stomach contents to splash back into the esophagus, causing heartburn, chest pain and difficulty swallowing.
+Failure to close properly allows for stomach contents to splash back into the esophagus, causing heartburn, chest pain, and difficulty swallowing.

-Sean Jacquet joined Walden in February 2016 as a Registered Nurse in Walden’s Residential Eating Disorder Program.
-He received his Bachelor of Arts in Journalism from UMASS Amherst (2003) and started his career with GateHouse Media as a sports staff writer for MetroWest Daily News (Framingham, MA) and Daily News Tribune (Waltham, MA) before going back to school and receiving his Bachelor of Science in Nursing from Massachusetts College of Pharmacy and Health Sciences in Worcester, MA (2012).
-Prior to joining Walden, he was a staff nurse and a Nursing Supervisor in the Arbour system.
-He can be reached at email@example.com.
+Sean Jacquet (he/him/his) is a Psychiatric Mental Health Nurse Practitioner at Walden.
+Sean joined Walden in 2016 as a Registered Nurse in Walden’s Residential Eating Disorder Program.
+He received his Bachelor of Arts in Journalism from UMASS Amherst and started his career with Gate House Media as a sports staff writer for MetroWest Daily News and Daily News Tribune before going back to school and receiving his Bachelor of Science in Nursing from Massachusetts College of Pharmacy and Health Sciences.
+Prior to joining Walden, he was a staff nurse and a Nursing Supervisor in the Arbour System.